sneakysneakk/hubspot-exercise/submission.md

 Would be nice to see a list of the filters you've applied, as not clear when dropdowns are closed

+Custom radio buttons

 ## How did you deviate from the directions, if at all, and why?

 _your answer here_

-Added a class for the first exercise - if I were to do it without adding the class I would :

-but that seems gross and unrealistic
+I really really wanted to add a class for exercise 1 but I did not.

 ## Is there anything else you'd like to let us know?